-Pilots tend to pull the yoke abruptly if they did not trim the aircraft properly.
+Pilots tend to pull the yoke abruptly if they do not trim the aircraft properly.

 The reason for aircraft floating is abrupt back pressure on the yoke resulting in lift and aircraft gain altitude.

-Other reasons for an airplane to float are the ground effect or a sudden gust of air that generates lift over the wings.
+Another reason an airplane can float is the ground effect or a sudden gust of air that generates lift over the wings.

-Therefore even you performed flawlessly, the ground effect can result in the airplane bouncing.
+Therefore even if you perform flawlessly, the ground effect can result in the airplane bouncing.

-The best practice to recover from a floating is by adding a little bit of power and not allowing the airplane to sink fast.
-A high sink rate, even at 10 feet, will cause a harsh impact.
+The best practice to recover from floating is adding a little power and not allowing the airplane to sink fast.
+Even at 10 feet, a high sink rate will cause a harsh impact.

 Prevention of a porpoising aircraft begins from the downwind leg and how you react after your plane’s first bounce.

-IF you think the aircraft is going for a second bounce, don’t allow it have a nosedive.
-Instead, go around for a second attempt on landing.
+If you think the aircraft is going for a second bounce, don’t allow it to have a nosedive.
+Instead, go around for a second attempt at landing.